Interior spacetimes sourced by stationary differentially rotating irrotational cylindrical fluids. Perfect fluids: Conclusion

 \section{Conclusion}

 The field equations pertaining to interior spacetimes sourced by stationary differentially rotating cylindrical irrotational perfect fluids have been fully integrated and the mathematical and physical properties of the solutions have been examined.
 Directly issuing from the field equations, two main classes have been distinguished.
 The first, denoted class A, appears, when matched to a vacuum exterior, as generated by a dust source.
-This source exhibits a negative energy density which could constitute a physical drawback for many astrophysical applications.
+This source exhibits a negative energy density and a singular axis which could constitute physical drawbacks for most of astrophysical applications.
 Now, it must be noted that another complete solution for a differentially rotating cylindrical dust source had been proposed long ago by Maitra for the case where the fluid is rotational, i. e., exhibits non vanishing rotation with respect to the velocity vector of the matter \cite{M66}, contrary to the present assumption of irrotational fluid.
-In Maitra's solution, the matter is distributed with positive energy density \cite{B09}.
-This suggests that differential rotation can be exhibited by a stationary dust cylinder of standard matter, i. e., with the weak energy condition fulfilled, provided that the fluid is rotational, i. e., its ``local'' rotation with respect to its velocity four-vector is nonzero.
+In Maitra's solution, the matter is distributed with positive energy density \cite{B09}, but the junction conditions are not imposed.
+The solution is ``open in all spatial direction, i.e. it extends to infinite proper distance in all directions''.
+This suggests that differential rotation can be exhibited by a stationary dust cylinder of standard matter, i. e., with the weak energy condition fulfilled, provided that the fluid, besides being rotational -- i. e., its ``local'' rotation with respect to its velocity four-vector is nonzero -- is not matched to a vacuum exterior.

 The second class of mathematically coherent solutions, denoted class B, has naturally divided into six subclasses.
 Subclass B.1 must be ruled out since its $l$ metric function vanishes for all $r$.
 Subclasses B.3 and B.6 have appeared to be a vacuum, not a perfect fluid solution, and have thus been dismissed.
 Subclass B.4 and Subclass B.5 have been partially integrated and, even if a full analytical solution has not been found, the equations involving the metric functions have been proposed as a seed for future numerical integrations.
 Summarized integration methods have been displayed for such a purpose.